na-na-hi/renget/archive/cpu-lora.md

 ## Appendix A - Hardware Requirements

-!!! warning This section is a work-in-progress, I am adding more metrics periodically.

-!!! info TL;DR: Only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 34B).
+!!! info TL;DR: If you limit your context size to 2048, and only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 34B).
     The "maybe" here is contingent on the context size and how much you're willing to use [swap](https://stackoverflow.com/questions/37311714) (which is VERY slow).
 Bigger models take MUCH longer to train.

 My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM.